Software Testing Outsourcing Guide

 - Prepare your staff and workflows.

-- Streamline the workflow.
+- Streamline workflows.

-- Pave the way for development and testing alignment.
+- Ensure development and testing alignment.

 - Choose the right software testing vendor.